PostgreSQL now function

 SET NOW();

-From the output, we can notice that the value returned by the NOW() function is modified to the new timezone.
-Now, If we want to return the current date and time without a timezone, we can write the query as below.
+From the output, we can see that the value returned by the NOW() function is adjusted to the new time zone.
+Now, if we want to return the current date and time without a time zone, we can write the query as follows.

 SELECT NOW()::timestamp;